sebhildebrandt/systeminformation/README.md

   [![MIT license][license-img]][license-url]

 ## The Systeminformation Project
 This is amazing.
-Started as a small project just for myself, it now has > 15,000 lines of code, > 600 versions published, up to 6 mio downloads per month, > 150 mio downloads overall. #1 NPM ranking for backend packages.
+Started as a small project just for myself, it now has > 15,000 lines of code, > 600 versions published, up to 8 mio downloads per month, > 200 mio downloads overall. #1 NPM ranking for backend packages.
 Thank you to all who contributed to this project!

 ## Please support this project ... ☕️

-Over the past few years I spent **over 2.000 hours** working on this project and invested in hardware to be able to test on different platforms.
+Over the past few years I spent **more than 2.000 hours** working on this project and invested in hardware to be able to test on different platforms.
 Currently I am working very hard on the next **new version 6.0** completely rewritten in TypeScript and with a lot of new features.
 Any support is highly appreciated - [Buy me a coffee](https://www.buymeacoffee.com/systeminfo).

 **Your contribution** make it possible for me to keep working on this project, add new features and support more platforms.
 Thank you in advance!